bananathrowingmachine/bananathrowingmachine/README.md

 I definitely prefer working and am better at back-end stuff, however I do have experience with GUI's and can work with them.
 A lot of the school projects I'm planning on uploading soon (from when I write this) should have GUI aspects.

 I also use Ubuntu as my daily driver, so I have some marginal experience in using Linux.

+Any public facing university project repos will have the prefix "UniProj-", and I'll do my best to describe what the assignment was in the README.md, and it should have a link to a PDF in the repo will all the details.

 Probable future coding projects include:
 =